postgrespro/pg_probackup/Documentation.md

     --log-filename=log_filename
     Default: pg_probackup.log
 Defines the filenames of the created log files.
-The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying filenames, as explained in **log_filename**.
-For example, if you specify the pg_probackup-%u.log pattern, pg_probackup generates a separate log file for each day of the week, with %u replaced by the corresponding decimal number: pg_probackup-1.log for Monday, pg_probackup-2.log for Tuesday, and so on.
+The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying filenames, as explained in *log_filename*.

+For example, if you specify the 'pg_probackup-%u.log' pattern, pg_probackup generates a separate log file for each day of the week, with %u replaced by the corresponding decimal number: pg_probackup-1.log for Monday, pg_probackup-2.log for Tuesday, and so on.

 This option takes effect if file logging is enabled by the `log-level-file` option.

     --error-log-filename=error_log_filename
     Default: none
 Defines the filenames of log files for error messages only.
-The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying filenames, as explained in **error_log_filename**.
-For example, if you specify the error-pg_probackup-%u.log pattern, pg_probackup generates a separate log file for each day of the week, with %u replaced by the corresponding decimal number: error-pg_probackup-1.log for Monday, error-pg_probackup-2.log for Tuesday, and so on.
+The filenames are treated as a strftime pattern, so you can use %-escapes to specify time-varying filenames, as explained in *error_log_filename*.

+For example, if you specify the 'error-pg_probackup-%u.log' pattern, pg_probackup generates a separate log file for each day of the week, with %u replaced by the corresponding decimal number: error-pg_probackup-1.log for Monday, error-pg_probackup-2.log for Tuesday, and so on.

 This option is useful for troubleshooting and monitoring.

     --log-directory=log_directory